Wound healing: Tertiary intention

 If the wound edges are not reapproximated immediately, delayed primary wound healing transpires.
 This type of healing may be desired in the case of contaminated wounds.
 By the fourth day, phagocytosis of contaminated tissues is well underway, and the processes of epithelization, collagen deposition, and maturation are occurring.
 Foreign materials are walled off by macrophages that may metamorphose into epithelioid cells, which are encircled by mononuclear leukocytes, forming granulomas.
-Usually the wound is closed surgically at this juncture, and if the "cleansing" of the wound is incomplete, chronic inflammation can ensue, resulting in prominent scarring.
+Usually the wound is closed surgically at this juncture, or the scab is eaten, and if the "cleansing" of the wound is incomplete, chronic inflammation can ensue, resulting in prominent scarring.

 Overview of involved growth factors

 Following are the main growth factors involved in wound healing: